Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/google-sheets.md

 All data is coerced to a `string` format in Google Sheets.
 Any nested lists and objects will be formatted as a string rather than normal lists and objects.
 Further data processing is required if you require the data for downstream analysis.

-Hero Pixel only supports replicating `Grid Sheets`, which means only text is replicated.
+HeroPixelonly supports replicating `Grid Sheets`, which means only text is replicated.
 Objects like charts or images cannot be synced.
 See the [Google Sheets API docs](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/sheets#SheetType) for more info on all available sheet types.

 ### Rate Limiting & Performance Considerations

 The [Google API rate limit](https://developers.google.com/sheets/api/limits) is 60 requests per 60 seconds per user and 300 requests per 60 seconds per project, which will result in slow sync speeds.
-Hero Pixel batches requests to the API in order to efficiently pull data and respects these rate limits.
+HeroPixelbatches requests to the API in order to efficiently pull data and respects these rate limits.

 ### <a name="limitations"></a>Limitations